hninmabalo/space-project-1-GA-SEI-/README.md

 };
 ```

-Spawning function for the opponets to comes out form the screen
+Spawning function for the opponets to appear out form the screen

 ```javascript
 function spawnOpponents() {